Heather Bartos, MD, FACOG

 Kathy Phillips began practicing yoga in 2008 and fell in love.
 Not only did her body feel better after class, but her mind and spirit were uplifted as well.
 Following her passion, she completed her 200 RYT certification in 2013.
 As an instructor, Kathy helps women to find balance in their lives as well as in their bodies.
 Her classes are welcoming and fun; it’s not unusual to walk past the studio and hear happy laughter through the door.
-In 2015, Kathy was trained in Chicago by MELT Method founder Sue Hitzmann in order to give her students another practice to ease chronic pain and become ageless.
+In 2015, Kathy trained in mayfascial release in order to give her students another practice to ease chronic pain and become ageless.
 When she’s not on the mat, Kathy enjoys spending time with her husband, two grown daughters, and friends.
 She can often be found enjoying sunsets over the lake from the deck of her Lake Kiowa home.

 Megan Winkler, Meditation Coach

 A self-described Zen cowgirl, Megan Winkler is a mindfulness expert and Certified Happiness Life Coach.
 She approaches meditation workshops and classes with the same fun-loving attitude that makes her one of the happiest people most people know.
 Her journey as a meditation teacher began with her studies at the Neurosculpting® Institute in 2013.
 Since then, her love for mindfulness has grown exponentially.
-She is currently completing a Certification in Meditation Instruction with the University of Holistic Theology and loves introducing her students to modalities including Loving-Kindness, Mindfulness Meditation, and other mindset techniques.
+She has subsequently studied Mindfulness Meditation with the University of Holistic Theology and loves introducing her students to modalities including Loving-Kindness, Mindfulness Meditation, and other mindset techniques.
 When not teaching class, Megan loves spending time with her husband and daughter, working on her latest novel, or spending time with friends.